skyleilani/react-portfolio/README.md

 # Sky Leilani's Portfolio #
-A portfolio website that was designed and developed as a platform to showcase my design and development skills as a front-end developer
+A portfolio website that was designed and developed as a platform to showcase my personal artwork as well as design and development skills as a front-end developer

 ### Overview ###